 Why do some people refer to older women as “cute”?
 Why not attractive, handsome, stylish, lighthearted or comical?

-When someone describes an older woman as “cute”, I don’t like it.
+I don’t like it when someone describes an older woman as “cute”.
 The word has a tendency to diminish the capabilities and accomplishments of an older woman.
 It infers you are no longer in the game.

 How many intelligent women are referred to as “cute”?
 Kittens are cute; puppies are cute; babies are “cute.”
 Cartoonish little old ladies depictions are not “cute.”

 Sometimes difficult, ditzy, witchy and cranky are appropriate.
-I’d rather be described as “difficult” than “cute.”
+Better to be described as “difficult” rather than “cute.”
 At the very least, if you are difficult, you are still out there.

 I get anxious when I hear “should.”
 I just know I am going to hear about one of my shortcomings.
 The word implies action is required to correct a major failing.
 Other times it is given as a warning to prevent a horrible blooper.